 - Created by a former Google software engineer, Interview Cake is a study tool that teaches people the right way to think about technical questions so they do well in interviews.
 Read more about Interview Cake in our review.

-- Leetcode is probably the most well known of these.
-Their questions are geared towards the work one might see in a software engineering job and are often better practice for technical interviews.
+- Leetcode is a well known alternative.
+Their questions are geared towards the work one might see in a software engineering job.
+They are often better practice for technical interviews.

 - Similarly, people use HackerRank to prepare for technical interviews because it is often the platform that companies use to test their candidates.